tawi1/DotsTrafficCity/docs/source/customRoadDemo.rst

 Step 1: Instantiating the Root Runtime Segment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Every localized section of a road or an intersection must be encapsulated by a ``RuntimeSegmentCustom`` container.
-This tracking block manages the life cycle of its underlying paths and nodes.
+This tracking block manages the life cycle of its underlying paths, traffic nodes, and pedestrian nodes.

 .. code-block:: csharp